Cwaterschoot/Understanding_GRS/README.md

-# Evaluating the Understandability of Social Choice-based Explanations for Group Recommendation
+# With Friends Like These, Who Needs Explanations?
+Evaluating User Understanding of Group Recommendations
-Repository for the paper 'Evaluating the Understandability of Social Choice-based Explanations for Group Recommendation'
+Repository for the paper 'With Friends Like These, Who Needs Explanations?
+Evaluating User Understanding of Group Recommendations'

 ## Content:
 This repository includes the following: